Azure/aks-rdma-infiniband/website/docs/configurations/02-gpu-operator.md

 title: GPU Operator
 ---

-This guide details recommended configurations for GPU Operator v24.9.2 to enable GPU workload, with specific settings for GPUDirect RDMA integration.
+This guide details recommended configurations for GPU Operator to enable GPU workload, with specific settings for GPUDirect RDMA integration.

 :::tip
 This guide assumes a basic understanding of GPU Operator and its role in Kubernetes clusters.
 Readers unfamiliar with GPU Operator are advised to review the official [guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/index.html) before proceeding.
 The concepts and recommended configurations presented here build on that foundation to enable GPU workload and GPUDirect RDMA in AKS.
-This documentation is based on GPU Operator v24.9.2.
 :::

 ## GPU Drivers: AKS-managed vs. GPU Operator-managed